Native Americans and women's suffrage in the United States

 Native American women influenced early women's suffrage activists in the United States.
 The Iroquois nations, which had an egalitarian society, were visited by early feminists and suffragists, such as Lydia Maria Child, Matilda Joslyn Gage, Lucretia Mott, and Elizabeth Cady Stanton.
 These women discussed how Native American women had authority in their own cultures at various feminist conventions and also in the news.
 Native American women became a symbol for some suffrage activists.
 However, other white suffragists actively excluded Native American people from the movement.
-When the Nineteenth Amendment was passed in 1920, suffragist Zitkala-Sa commented that Native American still had more work to do in order to vote.
+When the Nineteenth Amendment was passed in 1920, suffragist Zitkala-Sa (Yankton Sioux), commented that Native Americans still had more work to do in order to vote.
 It was not until 1924 that many Native Americans could vote under the Indian Citizenship Act.
 In many states, there were additional barriers to Native American voting rights.